Why am I cramping after ovulation? What does it mean? Am I pregnant if I get mild pain a few days to a week after ovulating?

-If the cramps are felt on the fifth day after ovulation, there are higher chances that you are pregnant than before.
-In most women, however, the pain is rarely there even when they are pregnant.
+If the cramps are felt on the fifth day after your releasing the ovum, there are higher chances that you are pregnant than before.
+In most women, however, the discomfort in the abdomen is rarely there even when they are pregnant.

 The wise decision to make here would be to wait a few more days before taking the pregnancy test.

-A week or 7 days after ovulation is when the fertilized eggs would be completing its implantation on the walls of the uterus.
+A week or 7 days post-ovulation is when the fertilized eggs would be completing its implantation on the walls of the uterus.
 There may be cramps or none even if one is pregnant.